chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Added Endpoints

-- PATCH /template-collections/{collectionId}/templates/{templateId}

-User is able to rename template attached to collection
+User is able to **rename** template attached to collection

-- POST/PATCH/DELETE /projects
+- PATCH /api/v1/template-collections/{collectionId}/templates/{templateId}

-User is able to create, update and delete project.
+User is able to **create**, **update** and **delete** project.

+- POST	/api/v1/environments/{environmentId}/projects/
+- PATCH /api/v1/environments/{environmentId}/projects/{projectId}
+- DELETE /api/v1/environments/{environmentId}/projects/{projectId}

+User is able to **download** project json.

+- GET /api/v1/environments/{environmentId}/projects/{projectId}/document

 ### Updated Endpoints

-- DELETE /templates/{templateId}

-When a user attempts to delete a template attached to a collection, an error is returned.
+When a user attempts to **delete** a template attached to a collection, an error is returned.
 User is now able to use ‘force’ request parameter, the template will be deleted.

+- DELETE /api/v1/templates/{templateId}

+Http **method** is changed from ‘PUT’ to ‘PATCH’.

+The endpoint now allows partial update of template collection instead of full update.

 - PATCH /template-collections/{templateCollectionId}

-Http method is changed from ‘PUT’ to ‘PATCH’.

-The endpoint now allows partial update of template collection instead of full update.

 See Swagger [Environment API](https://sandbox1.chili-publish-sandbox.online/grafx/swagger/index.html).